bb3l/bb3l/README.md

-- 👋 Hi, I’m @bb3l
+- 👋 Hi, I’m Brenda !
+- Welcome to my Github profile.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Analytics and Data Science.
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 🌱 I'm a beginner in data analytics and programming.

 <!---
 bb3l/bb3l is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.